Ralph Bulmer

 Ralph Neville Hermon Bulmer (3 April 1928 – 18 July 1988) was a twentieth-century ethnobiologist who worked in Papua New Guinea, particularly with the Kalam people.
 From 1974 he made a radical shift by changing the role of his Kalam informants and collaborators, allowing them to shape the purpose of ethnography and to make them authors rather than consultants.
 Bulmer's tree frog (Ranoidea bulmeri) is named after him.

 Early life

-Ralph (pronounced "Rafe") Bulmer was born in Hereford, the oldest of three siblings of Kenneth, who worked at the National Westminster Bank, and his wife Dorothy.
-Dorothy's father was an archaeologist and Kenneth was interested in nature, both of which influenced the boys.
+Ralph (pronounced "Rafe") Bulmer was born in Hereford, the eldest of three children of Kenneth, who worked at the National Westminster Bank, and his wife Dorothy.
+Dorothy's father was an archaeologist and Kenneth was interested in nature.

 Education

 Bulmer was educated at Christ's Hospital, Sussex and served in the army from 1947 to 1949.
 Bulmer received a scholarship to study at Clare College, University of Cambridge and initially intended to study zoology but shifted to study anthropology, receiving a BA in 1953.
 His teachers included Desmond Clark.
 Along with a few other fellow students, he studied Sami herders in Sweden and Norway under Ethel-John Lindgren who was married to Mikel Utsi, a Sami.
 His report was submitted to the University of Tromsø.

 He received a doctoral scholarship and pursued his Ph.D. at Australian National University (1962).
 His doctorate was based on field-work in the Western Highlands of Papua New Guinea, where he documented the social and political life of the Kyaka-Enga people in the Baiyer Valley.